Aphrodite of Knidos – The Most Copied Statue in the World

 Vatican Museum – Rome

-The Colonna Venus; the best-known and perhaps most true Roman copy of Praxiteles’ original Aphrodite of Knidos
+The Colonna Venus is the best-known and perhaps most true Roman copy of Praxiteles’ original Aphrodite of Knidos.

 The statue takes its name from Pope Pius VI by Filippo Giuseppe Colonna, who, in 1783, donated, along with three other marble Venuses, the one now known as the Colonna Venus, to the Vatican Museum.